Davaakhatan/clipforge/README.md

 4. **Auto-Save**: Projects are automatically saved every 5 minutes in the background
 5. **Crash Recovery**: If the app crashes, you'll be prompted to restore your auto-saved project on next launch

-### Import Videos
+### Import Media Files
-1. Click "Import Video" or drag & drop video files
+1. **Videos**: Click "Import Video" or drag & drop video files (MP4, MOV, WebM)
-2. Videos appear in Media Library with thumbnails
+   - Videos appear in Media Library with thumbnails
-3. Clips automatically appear on Timeline Track 1
+   - Clips automatically appear on Timeline Track 1

+2. **Images**: Click "Import Image" or drag & drop image files (JPG, PNG, WebP, GIF, BMP)
+   - Dialog prompts for display duration (default 3 seconds)
+   - Images are converted to video clips automatically
+   - Appear in Media Library and can be added to timeline like videos

+3. **Audio**: Click "Import Audio" or drag & drop audio files
+   - Audio clips appear in Media Library
+   - Can be dragged to audio tracks on the timeline

 ### Edit Timeline
 - **Trim**: Select a clip, drag the white bars at the edges